 It is a state of the art irrigation system to remove bacteria and tissues from the root canal system.
 Studies showed that the post-op pain and discomfort is less with GW.

-Once the tooth is diagnosed for a root canal, during the access preparation of the tooth, the crack can be evaluated and the extend of it could be checked with microscope magnification.
-There are times that crack is extended in the root, that compromises the tooth to a point that tooth might need an extraction.
+During the root canal procedure, the crack can be evaluated and the extend of it could be checked with microscope magnification.
+There are times that crack is extended in the root, which compromises the tooth to a point that tooth extraction is required.

 We strive to save the natural teeth and we recommend saving your tooth with a root canal and crown.
 However, when the tooth is very compromised and long-term prognosis is not ideal, we recommend implant with better prognosis.